magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 # Tutorial 20 - House Keeping

-In the [previous tutorial][1] we tried to explain how to make a library compliant with the
+In the [previous tutorial][1] we explained how to make a library compliant with
 [Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals).
 As
 an example, we exploited the [`valip`](https://github.com/magomimmo/valip) library that we already